How to Convert XML to CSV: A Complete Guide to Parsing and Transforming Data

 </students>

-XML is flexible and widely supported, but its verbosity and nested structure make it difficult to work with in flat, row-based tools like Excel or Google Sheets.
+XML is flexible and widely supported, but it's verbose.
+That nested structure makes it awkward to work with in flat, row-based tools like Excel or Google Sheets.

-CSV (Comma-Separated Values) is a flat, tabular format where each line is a row and values are separated by a delimiter — typically a comma.
+CSV (Comma-Separated Values) is a flat, tabular format.
+Each line is a row, and values are separated by a delimiter, usually a comma.
 The same student data in CSV:

 name,score